Kpaubert/oslo-tech-colledge/next-workshop/step-by-step.md

 ## Step 1 - Using Git to clone the project

-Firstly, you will need to _clone_ (store locally) the project locally.
+Firstly, you will need to _clone_ (store locally) the project.
 Although this is not strictly necessary, it is recommended so that you can jump between branches going forward.

 ### Cloning the project